-- the timing, costs and results of our ongoing and planned clinical and preclinical studies for our product candidates, including any potential impact of the COVID-19 pandemic; - our success in establishing and scaling commercial manufacturing capabilities; - the number and characteristics of product candidates that we pursue; - the outcome, timing and costs of seeking regulatory approvals; - subject to receipt of regulatory approval, costs associated with the commercialization of our product candidates and the amount of revenues received from commercial sales of our product candidates; - the timing of proceeds from the Bayer License Agreement, as well as the terms and timing of any future collaborations, licensing, consulting or other arrangements that we may establish;

-- the amount and timing of any payments we may be required to make in connection with the licensing, filing, prosecution, maintenance, defense and enforcement of any patents or patent applications or other intellectual property rights; - the extent to which we in-license or acquire other products and technologies; and - the timing of capital expenditures, including the qualification of our manufacturing facility.
+- •the timing, costs and results of our ongoing and planned clinical and preclinical studies for our product candidates; - •our success in establishing and maintaining commercial manufacturing relationships with CMOs; - •the number and characteristics of product candidates that we pursue; - •the outcome, timing and costs of seeking regulatory approvals; - •subject to receipt of regulatory approval, costs associated with the commercialization of our product candidates by our partners and the amount of revenues received from commercial sales of our product candidates; - •the timing of proceeds from the Pierre Fabre Commercialization Agreement, as well as the terms and timing of any future commercialization, collaboration, licensing, consulting or other arrangements that we may establish; - •the amount and timing of any payments we may be required to make in connection with the licensing, filing, prosecution, maintenance, defense and enforcement of any patents or patent applications or other intellectual property rights; - •the extent to which we in-license or acquire other products and technologies; and - •the timing of the qualification of our CMOs' manufacturing facilities.

-Until we are able to generate a sufficient amount of product revenue and generate positive net cash flows from operations, which we may never do, meeting our long-term capital requirements is in large part reliant on access to public and private equity and debt capital markets, augmented by cash generated from operations and interest income earned on the investment of our cash balances.
+Until we are able to generate a sufficient amount of net cash inflows from operations, which we may never do, meeting our long-term capital requirements is in large part reliant on access to public and private equity and debt capital markets, augmented by cash generated from operations and interest income earned on the investment of our cash balances.
 We expect to continue to seek access to the equity and debt capital markets to support our development efforts and operations.
 To the extent that we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
-To the extent that we raise additional funds through collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses or other rights on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.
+To the extent that we raise additional funds through commercialization, collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses or other rights on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.